geogbristol/SES/Group member only/README.md

 ## Share your draft and provide comments on others' draft
 For group members, you can share your draft and/or make suggestions/comments on others' draft [here](https://github.com/orgs/geogbristol/projects/3)

-To gain access to this project, please register a GitHub account and email [me](malto: qiujie.shi@bristol.ac.uk) of your GitHub handle (i.e. name of your GitHub account).
+To gain access to this project, please register a GitHub account and email [Qiujie](mailto:qiujie.shi@bristol.ac.uk) of your GitHub handle (i.e. name of your GitHub account).

 ## Group academic staff emails
 | **Name**            | **Email**       |